clij/clij-docs/referenceJava.md

 ## fillHistogram( ClearCLBuffer src,  ClearCLBuffer dstHistogram,  Float minimumGreyValue,  Float maximumGreyValue )

+Generates a histogram of a 2D image or 3D stack and writes into a 2D image where X corresponds to the bin index and Y corresponds to the count of found pixels.

 **Parameters**:  ClearCLBuffer src,  ClearCLBuffer dstHistogram,  Float minimumGreyValue,  Float maximumGreyValue